Genealogy: Using the Census

 Taking it to a personal level, I am not in that census.
-I will show up as a two-year-old child in the 1950 accounting, which in turn will not be released until 2022.
-I’m just two birthdays away from turning seventy at this writing.
+I will show up as a two-year-old child in the 1950 accounting, which in turn will not be released until 2020.
+I’m just one birthday away from turning seventy at this writing.
 If my health holds out, I will be nearly eighty by then, and still interested, if I have not become feeble or senile.

 Inside the Forms

 Just to make things extra fun and interesting, they have seen fit to change the format of the sheets for every census.
 Thus, there is no generic census form on which to copy down your data.

 Blank copies of the census schedules for each year are available for free download from several sites.

 On the blank forms, instead of seeing pre-printed line numbers, you will find a blank space; this is where you record on which line(s) you found your ancestors.
 All the other spaces will correspond to the same questions on the actual form.